How to Distinguish Between Mold and Yeast

 Because yeast tends to have a higher affinity to sugar-rich products, it is always found in abundance in vegetables and fruits, and it is a vital component in the fermentation process.
 During the fermentation process, fruits come into contact with air, they become oxidized creating perfect conditions for the growth of yeast.

-Yeast Vs Mold: Uses
+Yeast vs. Mold: Uses

 Yeast is mainly used in the production of ethanol which is then used in the production of alcoholic beverages such as beers, nutritional supplements for vegan diets, and leavening agents such as baking powder.
 Since they have a simple cellular structure, they are also valuable learning and experimentation materials for geneticists, where they are being used to investigate processes such as DNA replication and recombination and cell cycles.